Soul Calibur 2

 Japanese and the English voices.
 Some of the one-liners eventually get kind of old,

-of course, but it's hard to complain when the characters of SC2 have eons more dialogue
+of course, but it's hard to complain when the characters of SC2 speak eons more dialogue

 than fighters from other games.

-ever get the chance to watch SC2 in slow motion, you can actually appreciate the animation
+ever get the chance to watch SC2 in slow motion, you can appreciate the animation

-tournament-style match in slow motion, you're missing out on some ouch
+tournament-style match in slow motion, you're missing out on serious ouch

 Namco did an amazing job with some of the "finer details" of the